STRANGE TALES OF THE CURIOUSLY UNCOMMON by Andrew Bliss (2012, Vacancy Books)

 “A Slip of the Tongue” will be familiar to anyone who’s ever had to deal with sexual harassment.
 A secretary at a law firm has to ward off her lustful superior.
 He hasn’t made any overt advances, but he does have a way with words.
 All of which will lead to his undoing.

 Finally, there’s “A Stunning Confession”.
 Another married couple are having a quiet evening at home.
 Secrets are told.
-It’s all quite funny how they are revealed, but I’m not quite sure I got the point of the story.
+It’s all quite funny how they are revealed, but I’m not sure I got the point of the story.
 Maybe this is what the author intended.

 A good little collection and sample of Mr. Bliss’ work.